 It’s true, colors have always conveyed psychological and cultural meanings.
 Go back as far as Ancient Rome, and you’ll find the color purple representing “authority” and “wealth.”
 It turns out that there’s a reason why togas were dyed purple, as opposed to green.

 Of course, wedding colors mean different things in different cultures.
-For example, American brides tend to wear white on their wedding day.
+For example, American brides tend to wear white (representing innocence and purity) on their wedding day.
 Chinese brides, on the other hand, often wear red — as red represents happiness and good fortune.

 Even the shade of a color can affect its meaning.
 Take a look at the color red, for example.
 A darker shade of red might evoke drama and passion in Western culture, while a softer shade (like pink) might elicit thoughts of softness and gentleness.